 If the process instance is created via call activity, the error can also be caught in the calling parent process instance.

 It is not possible to define multiple error catch events with the same

 errorCode in a single scope.
 It is also not

-errorCode in the same scope.
-When this happens, the error catch event that matches the
+errorCode and an error catch-all event within the same scope.
+When this happens, the error catch event

 errorCode is prioritized.